Just Press Enter

 Say you spend 8 seconds per prompt instead of 2.
 Doesn't sound like much, right?

-Twenty-one hours.
-That's nearly three full work days of your life, every year, that you could get back by just pressing enter.
+That's twenty-one hours - nearly three full work days of your life, every year, that you could get back by just pressing enter.

 The Model Can Ask Questions

-Tools like Cursor and Claude Code have literally built this into the product.
+Tools like Cursor and Claude Code have built this into the product.
 "Plan mode" exists because the developers know you don't have the perfect prompt ready.
 You describe what you want, the model proposes a plan, you refine it together.
 It's designed for iteration.

 I've watched engineers spend 3 minutes crafting a "perfect" prompt when they could have: